tacos1998/Jambr/README.md

 Known Issues (to be fixed in future versions):
 *The resulting playlist will only use the songs that have been loaded in the Jambr web-app.
-The user must page through all of his/her songs if he/she wishes to include them in the personalized playlist* *Refreshing the page results in a blank table.* In order to restart the process, the user must logout and login again The tags are not exactly accurate, in this current version of Jambr Not as responsive in Apple OS
+The user must page through all of his/her songs if he/she wishes to include them in the personalized playlist.*
+*Refreshing the page results in a blank table.* In order to restart the process, the user must logout and login again The tags are not exactly accurate, in this current version of Jambr Not as responsive in Apple OS